 The staff were very friendly and immediately pointed me to my table.

-Every Sunday, the restaurant offers buffet for P599 per person, from 9AM to 3PM.
+Every Saturday and Sunday, the restaurant offers buffet for P599 per person, from 9AM to 3PM.
 There’s no time limit, so you can pig out as much as you want.
 As with other buffet restaurants, there’s a fee for leftovers and take-outs are not allowed.

 For the rest of the week, the menu is for ala carte items only.